Unrecognized

 Unfortunately, the Chusky’s origin is unclear, and no one has come forward to claim the breed’s creation.
 There’s a good chance the breed occurred by mistake, but even that is tough to prove.

-Nonetheless, there is a particular fascination with nature going its path and evolution, inventing its own ideas.
+Nonetheless, there is a particular fascination with nature going through its path and evolution, inventing its own ideas.
 Perhaps the Chusky is just the outcome of natural breeding, and we will simply enjoy its beauty.

 These dogs may be delightful additions to suitable households with children, but you must be prepared for the combination.
 Although they are pretty affectionate and energetic, these fluff balls can be rather bossy and territorial, making them a handful.
 The mixed-breed dog requires strong and experienced dog owners.